 - Social engineering fraud.

-Additionally, the Employee Retirement Income Security Act of 1974 (ERISA) requires any person handling funds of a qualified employee benefit plan to be bonded.
-This feature is typically included in a commercial crime policy.
+Additionally, under the Employee Retirement Income Security Act of 1974 (ERISA), individuals responsible for handling funds in a qualified employee benefit plan must be bonded.
+A commercial crime policy often includes this coverage

 Scenarios Typically Not Covered in a Crime Insurance Policy